 The Sig Sauer P228 came next, a compact pistol, smaller than the other members of the family but with a 13-round magazine capacity.
 And finally came the Sig Sauer P229, which is virtually the same as the P228 nut chambered for the .40 Smith & Wesson cartridge.
 Developed primarily for police use, it has high contrast sights and the usual automatic firing pin, drop safety and de-cocking lever.

-The basic Sig Sauer P229 has a steel slide and aluminum alloy frame; the Sig Sauer P229SL is similar but with the slide in stainless steel, and this version is also available in 9mm Parabellum caliber.
+The basic SIG P229 has a steel slide and aluminum alloy frame; the Sig Sauer P229SL is similar but with the slide in stainless steel, and this version is also available in 9mm Parabellum caliber.
 (In effect, this latter mode is a Sig Sauer P228 with a stainless steel slide.)
+Being hammer-fired, they are less sensitive to ammo loaded with overhard primers.
+They have excellent factory sights and the all-metal construction gives a “heft” that builds confidence.
+Capacity is pretty much up to modern standards.

 |Manufacturer:||Schweizerische Industriegesellschaft, Neuhausen-Am-Rheinfalls, Switzerland|